QuickStart Mainframe Automation

 On confirming by clicking the green Create Project button the automation code with assets are built and a 'Project Type: Mainframe' is started.

-Now you'll see Test Modeller spin up a ready to use Mainframe Automation Project.
+Now you'll see Quality Modeller spin up a ready to use Mainframe Automation Project.
 Select the appropriate project from the context bar.

 A folder labelled Components will be available which contains the Mainframe automation actions.